yiphei/yif-AI/encoder_decoder_transformer/README.md

 These are some further things to look forward to:
 - experiment with unequal encoder and decoder layers, ideally allowing the model to learn it
 - instead of MSE and cosine dissimilarity, some other disaffinity scores should be experimented with
 - the cumulative embedding average $E_{avg\\\_sum}$ assumes equal contribution from every preceding token, so a different aggregation might be better (maybe convolution or even matrix multiplication?).
-Furthermore, it should be explored if this weighting can be learnable by the model
+Furthermore, it should be explored if this aggregation weighting can be learned by the model
 - try bigger models, at least GPT-2 size
 - run training for longer to observe long-term behavior
 - try different datasets
-- dropout is known to improve validation loss, but it was not used here for simplicity.
+- dropout is known to improve validation loss, but it was not used here for simplicity, except in the baseline.
 The new architecture should also be tested with dropout

 ## Conclusions